 Guest instrumentalists and vocalists often join us for such special occasions.
-Guest musicians invited to our sanctuary have included the Celtic band Fellswater, the Renaissonics, the Tradewinds Woodwind Quintet, the Guilded Harps Trio, Boston’s Back Bay Ringers hand bell choir, sopranos Lisa Correnti and Christina DeVaughan, organists Geoffrey Wieting and Joyce Painter Rice, harpist Judith Ross, violist Theresa Cleary, Gospel Pianist & Worship Leader Tyronne Sutton, and numerous accomplished musicians from Lexington High School.
+Guest musicians invited to our sanctuary have included the Celtic band Fellswater, the Renaissonics, the Tradewinds Woodwind Quintet, the Guilded Harps Trio, a New England Conservatory’s Masters String Quartet, Boston’s Back Bay Ringers hand bell choir, sopranos Lisa Correnti, Mary Storandt, and Christina DeVaughan, organists Geoffrey Wieting and Joyce Painter Rice, harpists Judith Ross and Nancy Hurrell, Celtic harpist Kate Chadbourne, mandolinist-clarinetist Richard Yospin, violist Theresa Cleary, Gospel pianist & worship leader Tyronne Sutton, and numerous accomplished musicians from Lexington High School.

-The Atrium Singers rehearse Sunday mornings from 11:30am-11:50am, September through mid-May, as an integral part of Redeemer’s Christian Formation program.
-All children in Grades 1 though 5 participate weekly, and all are invited to sing in the Singers’ monthly presentations during Sunday morning worship.
+The Atrium Singers rehearse Sunday mornings from 11:10 AM-11:30 AM, September through mid-May, as an integral part of Redeemer’s Christian Formation program.
+All children in Grades 1-5 participate, and all are invited to sing in the Singers’ presentations during Sunday morning worship, and in the Advent Lessons and Carols Candlelight procession.
 The Atrium Singers learn from memory a variety of music from the American, Anglican, ethnic, and folk traditions in a range of styles and languages, while developing confidence and skill in singing.
 Their repertoire currently includes selections in English, Latin, Spanish, and Xhosa.

 The Redeemer Roster is comprised of congregation members of any age who voluntarily play instruments or sing on special occasions, or during the summers when our regular singing ensembles are on break.
 Rehearsals are arranged with Music Director Bernadette Colley 2-3 weeks prior to the Sunday presentation, as necessary.
 Redeemer’s musicians’ roster includes a wide spectrum of instruments, among them clarinet, acoustic and electric guitar, bass, violin, flute, trombone, saxophone, recorder, and accordion.
 Any congregation member is welcomed to arrange instrumental participation directly with the music director, and members are often tapped to supplement particular music selections for worship, as repertoire dictates.
 Styles have ranged from Herbie Hancock’s “Watermelon Man” to classical standards.